nib-health-funds/hammertime/README.md

 By setting `HAMMERTIME_DRY_RUN` to 'true', you enable dry-run in which hammertime does not touch your EC2s but will still log what it _would_ have touched.

 ### Timezones

-When some applications need to be started/stopped at different times due to operating in different timezones, hammertime supports running multiple CRONS for start/stop as well as tagging resources with their 'operating timezone'.

-Simply deploy hammertime with the `HAMMERTIME_OPERATING_TIMEZONES` environment variable, with a list of IANA timezone names for the start/stop CRONS to be scheduled. (e.g `export HAMMERTIME_OPERATING_TIMEZONES=['America/New_York']`)
+Hammertime can run against assets that require a different uptime schedule due to the timezone that they might operate in.
+Have teams that work in different timezones on their owns assets, then this festure is for you!
+When deploying hammertime, set the environment variable `HAMMERTIME_OPERATING_TIMEZONES`, list any amount of valid [IANA](https://www.iana.org/time-zones) timezones, deliminated by a `,` that you would like hammertime to support, for example `Australia/Sydney,Pacific/Auckland`.
+A list of these can be found on [wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+Hammertime will now deploy with `START` and `STOP` crons in each of the listed timezones.

-Once you have hammertime configured to run with multiple CRONS, tag your assets with `hammertime:operatingtimezone` with a value that is a valid IANA timezone name for the asset to be started/stopped from the correct CRON.
+Once you have hammertime configured to run with multiple CRONS, tag your assets with `hammertime:operatingtimezone`, with a value that is one of the IANA timezone strings, for the example above that would either be `Australia/Sydney` or `Pacific/Auckland`.

+#### Changing the default timezone
+By default, hammertime deploys with the default operating timezone `Australia/Sydney`, this can be overidden by setting the `HAMMERTIME_DEFAULT_OPERATING_TIMEZONE` environment variable when deploying.

 ## Deployment